History of Africana Studies at Vassar

 Over the years, the program became known as the Africana Studies Program and was relocated to the New England Building.
 Far from being an isolated event, the Main Building takeover was part of the nationwide modern Civil Rights Movement and the National Black Student Movement.
 Across the United States, African American students organized sit-ins and protests to expand the boundaries of college and university curricula.

 You can read more about the history of the early days of the Africana Studies Program in a Vassar Encyclopedia article by Claudia Lynn Thomas ’71, titled, “Takeover of Main Building, 1969.”
-Also, in 2009, a 40th Anniversary feature appeared in the Vassar Quarterly, and a story about the program ran in the campus newsletter, On Campus.
+Also, in 2009, a 40th Anniversary feature appeared in the Vassar Quarterly.

 On this page are historical photos and news articles, now part of Vassar’s Archives and Special Collections Library.